 FCF is the cash available to repay debt and make dividend payments after operating expenses and capital expenditure requirements are paid off.
 You can just use the FCF number if you don't want to spend your time figuring out the specifics of the growth and maintenance CapEx numbers.

-However, I would highly suggest that if you want to more accurately come up with good valuations of businesses, then you should try your best to learn how to distinguish between growth and maintenance CapEx.
+However, I would highly suggest that if you want to more accurately value a business, then you should try your best to distinguish between growth and maintenance CapEx.

-For companies where growth and maintenance CapEx are not distinguished, you will have to estimate this maintenance CapEx figure to solve for the owners earnings figure.
+For companies where growth and maintenance CapEx are not distinguished, you'll have to estimate this maintenance CapEx figure to solve for the owners earnings figure.

 If you have not already done so, the first step is to locate the total CapEx number, as previously covered.
 The next step is to figure out what proportion of this total CapEx number is maintenance, and what proportion is growth.